hookenz/gotailwind/README.md

 # About

-I created this tool to make it easier to use tailwindcss within golang projects such as with those using the go [templ](https://templ.guide/) template engine.
+I created this tool to make it easier to use tailwindcss within golang projects such as with those using the go [templ](https://templ.guide/) template engine or html/template etc.

-It basically downloads the tailwindcss cli standalone binary.
+It downloads the tailwindcss cli standalone binary automatically on first use.
 Nodejs is not required.

-Note: requires go 1.24+
+Note: this requires go 1.24+.
+Upgrade to go 1.24 or newer before using this tool.

 # Usage